daveharmswebdev/webpack-beginners/simple-codesplit/README.md

 document.body.appendChild(button);
 ```

 When our app loads we only want to load what the user will initially see and interact with.
 And when the user creates an event, like click a button, then our app will load more JS.
+It is the `System.import('./image_viewer')` that tells webpack to create a separate bundle for the image_viewer module.
+This concept will leveraged for route splitting, which is covered in another section.

 For this example, `npm install`, then `npm run build`.